DX Heroes logo

 July 27, 2023

-Maintaining a well-organized changelog, releasing a new version of an SDK, then publishing it into a package repository.
-All these are tedious, repetitive chores that can be automated to save valuable developer time.
+Keeping a tidy changelog, cutting a new version of an SDK, and then pushing it to a package repository: these are repetitive chores that eat developer time.
+You can automate all of them.

 2. Publish a new SDK version:

-• Set up a GitHub Action to auto-publish new SDK versions
+• Set up a GitHub Action that auto-publishes new SDK versions.

 Prerequisites

-This tutorial assumes that you have already developed a functional SDK and pushed it into a GitHub repository.
+This tutorial assumes you have already built a working SDK and pushed it to a GitHub repository.

 Release a new version